Sceptre/sceptre-cdk-handler/README.md

 [CDK Bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) qualifier, set these in the handler's `context` argument.
 See [sceptre-example](sceptre-example) for an example of this.

+Reminder: the `context` argument is a standard Sceptre property, so resolvers and/or Jinja variables can be used in the value.

 ### How does this handler work?

 When using _only_ the CDK CLI (not Sceptre) to deploy using `cdk deploy`, the CDK CLI effectively performs